 Commercial Solar Federal Investment Tax Credit

-Any purchase of a solar power system before December 31, 2020 results in a 26% federal tax credit making The Investment Tax Credit (ITC) the most important financial incentive for potential solar energy customers, and one of the most lucrative tax incentives across all categories.
-The ITC for commercial businesses steps down to 22% in 2021, and permanently to 10% in 2022.
+Any purchase of a solar power system before December 31, 2022 results in a 26% federal tax credit making The Investment Tax Credit (ITC) the most important financial incentive for potential solar energy customers, and one of the most lucrative tax incentives across all categories.
+The ITC for commercial businesses steps down to 10% permanently in 2023.

 The Investment Tax Credit (ITC)

 The Investment Tax Credit (ITC) is based upon the amount of investment in solar property and can be carried back 1 year and forward 20 years.
 It is a dollar for dollar reduction in income taxes for those claiming the credit.
 Any structural roof work or tree trimming that prevents the system from being shaded can also be included in your overall credit.
 Check with your accountant and reference IRS form 3468 and Section 48 of the Internal Revenue Code.

 Energy storage systems such as the Tesla Powerwall or Fortress E-vault battery can also use the ITC if it is tied into your solar array.

 The federal tax credit isn’t the only incentive available to businesses.
 The Modified Accelerated Cost Recovery System (MACRS) allows businesses to deduct the depreciable basis of property over five years reducing tax liability and rapidly increasing the rate of return on solar investments.
 Businesses that utilize both the ITC and MACRS save an average of 60% of the overall cost of their solar power system through tax benefits.